 What Do We Do Now That We’re Here? is a newsletter that asks how to live a meaningful life in a chaotic and unstable world.

 It’s a Substack-featured publication and a Substack Bestseller.
-It’s also been mentioned in the New York Times, Outside Magazine, and New York Magazine.
+It’s also been mentioned or featured in the New York Times, Outside Magazine, New York Magazine, Harpers Bazaar, and Sierra Magazine.

-Through interviews and essays, it touches on themes including the climate crisis, society’s meta-crisis, personal development, spirituality, mental health, connection to the natural world, physical embodiment, recovering from overachievement, and more.
-But on a deeper level, it’s about an idea that connects all those themes: Most of the things we need to do to heal the planet and our society are the same things that would heal ourselves.
+The themes and topics explored include the climate crisis, society’s meta-crisis, personal development, spirituality, mental health, connection to the natural world, social isolation, physical embodiment, recovering from overachievement and more.
+But on a deeper level it’s about an idea that I think connects all those themes: Most of the things we need to do to heal the planet and our society are the same things that would heal ourselves.

 About me